learn-co-students/nyc-web-students-040119/02-intro-to-oo/task.md

 # POST LECTURE Stretch Task

-Define a method `Book.all` that works like this:
+Define a class method `Book.all` that works like this:

 ```ruby
 Book.new('the master and margarita', 'mikhail bulgakov')